 Kiva Microfunds is a nonprofit organization and microloan tool allowing people to lend money to others in need around the world, starting at $25.
 It focuses on low-income entrepreneurs and students in over 80 countries, making it easy to seek out women and invest in their futures.
 The organization has a 97% loan repayment rate and a four-star rating from Charity Navigator.
 A higher-cost option is SheEO, a company that takes donations in the amount of $1,100 to support early women entrepreneurs and grow their businesses.
 Contributors, called “activators,” can vote regularly on which women-led ventures the nonprofit fund will support.

 Support Financial Literacy for Girls

 “There are special reasons why women have got to take financial control through education and empowerment,” says Blayney.
 (One big reason: Women tend to lend longer than men, so they’ll need more money over their lifetimes.)
-However, about 35 percent of men around the world are financially literate, compared to 30 percent of women, according to a global financial literacy survey by The Standard & Poor’s Ratings Services.
+However, about 35% of men around the world are financially literate, compared to 30% of women, according to a global financial literacy survey by The Standard & Poor’s Ratings Services.
 Furthering the issue, just 17 states require high school students to take a personal finance course—and that number hasn’t changed since 2014, according to the Council for Economic Education.

 The good news: Organizations like Rock The Street, Wall Street (a 501(c)(3) nonprofit) aim to fill in the gaps.
 It’s a year-long financial literacy program that educates high school girls about careers in finance, and the program includes education about saving, investing, capital markets and financial preparedness for college.
 Nonprofits like this tend to accept one-time or recurring donations of any size.